Large Language Models of Code Fail at Completing Code with Potential Bugs: Experiments

 \textbf{Generating completions.~~} \textit{Input format.} For \buggyHumanEval, a model is expected to complete an unfinished function.
-Following the common protocol of evaluating HumanEval~\citep{chen2021evaluating}, the input to the model is the partial code leading up to the completion location, with the problem description embedded as the docstring of the unfinished function.
-For \buggyFixEval, a model is expected to complete an unfinished program.
-The input to the model is the problem description as a file-level docstring (quoted within triple quotation marks), followed by the partial code leading up to the completion location. \textit{Sampling details.} Follow the best-performing settings reported in the corresponding works~\citep{nijkamp2022conversational, fried2022incoder}, we use temperature sampling with temperature = 0.6 for \codegen and top-$p$ sampling with $p$ = 0.95 and temperature = 0.2 for \incoder.
-We post-process the output string following the same procedure used in their code releases. \todo{upon the most recent development, update sampling details. hyperparameters, hardware, etc.}
+Following the HumanEval benchmark~\citep{chen2021evaluating}, we set the models' input as the partial code leading up to the completion location, with the problem description embedded as the docstring of the unfinished function.
+For \buggyFixEval, the completion task is to complete an unfinished program with inputs being the problem description as a file-level docstring (quoted within triple quotation marks), followed by the partial code leading up to the completion location. \textit{Generation and sampling details.} Following the best-performing settings reported in the corresponding works~\citep{nijkamp2022conversational, fried2022incoder}, we use temperature sampling with temperature = 0.6 for \codegen and top-$p$ sampling with $p$ = 0.95 and temperature = 0.2 for \incoder.
+Based on the reference solutions and computing efficiency, we set the maximum length limit for outputs from 200 to 600 tokens, varying with the problem sets.
+We observed similar performance trends between the tested models across different length settings.
+We post-process the output string following the same procedure used in their code releases.